 If you specify URL without protocol:// prefix, curl will attempt to guess what protocol you might want.
 It will then default to HTTP but try other protocols based on often-used host name prefixes.
-For example, for curl will do its best to use what you pass to it as a URL.
-It is not trying to validate it as a syntactically correct URL by any means but is instead very liberal with what it accepts.
+For example, for host names starting with "ftp." curl will assume you want to speak FTP.